bitcoin-sv/bsv-components-library/doc/README.md

 An Event triggered when a Peer has failed to perform the Ping/Pong Protocol, which means that a PING message has been sent to this Peer but it has not reply with a PONG message within the time frame specified in the Configuration.

-> Note: This event only notified the fact.
+> Note: This event only notifies the fact.
 If you want to check if some action has been taken on this Peer due to this, you should listen to the *PeerDisconnectedEvent* or "PeerBlacklistedEvent" Events.